FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 |       0 | log & sigma2 corr | 2475.48 | 1253.19 | 0.305424 | 1.27903  |
 |       0 | log & fitted corr | 2449.23 | 1251.35 | 0.299577 | 0.85879  |

-For each split, we take now the raw target, i.e. the first row, as baseline and calculate the percentage change for all other rows.
+For each split, we take now the errors on the raw target, i.e. the first row, as baseline and calculate the percentage change along each column for the other rows.
 Then, we calculate for each cell the mean and standard deviation over all 10 splits, resulting in:

 <table border="1" class="dataframe">